 - Should you stick with traditional Relational Database Management (RDBMS) options, or will newer offerings in the NoSQL or data analytics space provide a better fit?

 - How and when should you use Index engines?

-- What about keeping your database reliable and operational
+- What about keeping your database reliable and operational for a 24X7 application?

 - Where does caching fit into the mix?